Remote Working – 2: What are the benefits of remote working to employee wellbeing?

 - Food/Drink fees

-Yes, there may be some additional fees associated with working from home, primarily around connectivity and hardware but often these are partly covered by employer stipends and even if not, the cost is far reduced from the typical commuting fees.
+Yes, there may be some additional fees associated with working from home.
+Broadband bills and office hardware, for example.
+But often these are partly covered by employer stipends.
+And even if they aren't, it pays for itself in the end because you aren't commuting every day.

 Weekly10 works with a number of clients improving their remote working processes and putting employee wellbeing at the forefront of what they do.
 Fancy seeing it in action?